prak112/DevSchool-HTML/README.md

 ## Topics Learned
 <details>
 <summary>Basic website interactivity with Javascript</summary>

+####  Browser APIs
+- Browser APIs aid in the interaction between HTML conent and CSS styles and collecting, generating/manipulating audio and/or video content
-- Document Object Model (DOM)
+- Document Object Model (DOM) API
+    - Builds interaction by addressing specific elements in `index.html` such as,
+        - on_click Events for alerts, swapping content
+        - Modify headers, paragraphs
+- Web Storage API
-- Web browser storage
+    - Locally stores the user input on their browser
+    - Allows access and displaying the content using DOM API
 </details>

 <details>